Lee-Roy Echteld: Managerial career

 Echteld became a coach after his playing career and began managing the amateur branch of FC Omniworld.
 He did an internship at Ajax for the KNVB diploma.
 In the 2006–07 season he was a youth coach at DoCoS.
 From 2007, he became active at Blauw-Wit Amsterdam, first as a youth coach and in 2009 as head coach.
 He then took over as manager of DWV in January 2013.
 In 2014, he started working as a youth coach at AZ.
 He took over as manager of Zeeburgia in January 2015, but left that position at the end of 2015, when he was appointed assistant coach of the first team where succeeded Marco van Basten in that position.
 In the summer of 2018, Echteld left for Paris Saint-Germain to become manager of the reserves competing in the Championnat National 2.
 In 2019, however, PSG decided to dissolve the second team and Echteld's contract was not renewed.

 Echteld was added to the staff of PEC Zwolle in July 2020, where he became responsible for coaching the first-team strikers as well as overseeing the transition of players from under-21 team to first team.

+On 5 July 2022, Echteld was appointed the new head coach of Tweede Divisie club De Treffers.